backhous/ece3400-maze-gui/README.md

 The Arduino can send a message to the GUI just as it prints data to the serial monitor of the Arduino IDE.
 For example:

-`Serial.println("0,0,left_wall=true,top_wall=top")`
+`Serial.println("0,0,west=true,north=true")`

-This message means that at the maze coordinates `(0, 0)` there is a wall to the left and a wall to the top.
+This message means that at the maze coordinates `(0, 0)` there is a wall to the west (left) and a wall to the north (top).
 Maze positions are referenced using *raster coordinates*, so the upper left corner of the maze has coordinates `(0, 0)`.

 ___The GUI will only process a message that ends with a newline.___ For this reason, you should use `Serial.println` not `Serial.print` to send messages.
-However, the latter could be used to send multiple messages to the base station with a single command if you insert a new line between the messages manually.
+However, the latter can be used as long as you manually insert a newline `\n` at end of your message.

 You can include as few as zero or infinitely many (not recommended for performance reasons) parameters after specifiying the row and column coordinates